ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *Unveiling novel antimicrobial peptides from the ruminant gastrointestinal microbiomes: A deep learning-driven approach yields an anti-MRSA candidate (**J Adv Res 2025**）*
+  - It's unusual that the authors set the maximum length to 300, which is significantly longer than peptides.
+  - It looks like Fig. 1 refers to AMP-BERT.
+By the way, ProtBERT-BFD has been widely used in AMP-related works since AMP-BERT used it.
+Why did they not test other pretrained language models?
+  - Comparison lacks some recent models as baselines.
+  - It's interesting to see coarse-grained umbrella sampling to calculate the PMF of membrane penetration.

 - *Rational screening of anti-E. coli peptides via GAT-MD integration leveraging foodborne antimicrobial sequence features (**Food Chem 2025**)*
   - Applications in food models are interesting.